oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * SHOULD respond with ‘Target type not supported’ in the  status text.
 * MAY respond with the 500 status code.

-#### 2.3.1.2 ‘Allow ip_addr’
+#### 2.3.1.2 ‘Allow ipv6_connection’
+The ‘allow ipv6_connection’ command is OPTIONAL for openc2 producers implementing the SLPF.
+The ‘allow ipv6_connection’ command is OPTIONAL for openc2 consumers implementing the SLPF.

+The command permits traffic that is consistent with the specified ipv6_connection.
+A valid ‘allow ipv6_connection’ command has at least one property of the ipv6_connection populated and may have any combination of the five properties populated.
+An unpopulated property within the the ipv6_connection target MUST be treated as an ‘any’.

+Products that receive but do not implement the ‘allow ipv6_connection’ command:

+* MUST NOT respond with a OK/200.
+* SHOULD respond with the 501 response code.
+* SHOULD respond with ‘Target type not supported’ in the  status text.
+* MAY respond with the 500 status code.

+#### 2.3.1.3 ‘Allow ipv4_net’
+The ‘allow ipv4_net’ command is OPTIONAL for openc2 producers implementing the SLPF.
+The ‘allow ipv4_net’ command is OPTIONAL for openc2 consumers implementing the SLPF.

+The command permits traffic as specified by the range of IPv4 addresses as expressed by CIDR notation.
+If the mask is absent (or unspecified) then it MUST be treated as a single IPv4 address (i.e. an address range of one element).
+The address range specified in the ipv4_net MUST be treated as a source OR destination address.

+Products that receive but do not implement the ‘allow ipv4_net’ command:

+* MUST NOT respond with a OK/200.
+* SHOULD respond with the 501 response code
+* SHOULD respond with ‘Target type not supported’ in the status text.
+* MAY respond with the 500 status code.

+#### 2.3.1.4 ‘Allow ipv6_net’
-The ‘allow ip_addr’ command is required for openc2 producers implementing the SLPF.
+The ‘allow ipv6_net’ command is OPTIONAL for openc2 producers implementing the SLPF.

-If the ‘allow ip_connection’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip_addr’ command.
-Otherwise the ‘allow ip-addr’ command is OPTIONAL.
+The ‘allow ipv6_net’ command is OPTIONAL for openc2 consumers implementing the SLPF.

-The command permits traffic as specified by the ip_addr property and may be an IPV4 or IPV6 address.
-The ip-addr supports CIDR notation.
-The address specified in the ip_addr MUST be treated as a source OR destination address.
+The command permits traffic as specified by the range of IPv6 addresses as expressed by CIDR notation.
+If the mask is absent (or unspecified) then it MUST be treated as a single IPv6 address (i.e. an address range of one element).
+The address range specified in the ipv6_net MUST be treated as a source OR destination address.

-Products that receive but do not implement the ‘allow ip_addr’ command:
+Products that receive but do not implement the ‘allow ipv6_net’ command:

 * MUST NOT respond with a OK/200.
 * SHOULD respond with the 501 response code